-Prepared by the editors of Harvard Health Publications in consultation with Hope Ricciotti, MD, Associate Professor of Obstetrics, Gynecology, and Reproductive Biology, Harvard Medical School, Beth Israel Deaconess Medical Center.
+Prepared by the editors of Harvard Health Publishing in consultation with Hope Ricciotti, MD, Associate Professor of Obstetrics, Gynecology, and Reproductive Biology, Harvard Medical School, Beth Israel Deaconess Medical Center.
 53 pages (2016).

 - Taking stock of your health at midlife

 - Cardiovascular disease